Alchemy (Yngwie Malmsteen album)

 Alchemy is the twelfth studio album by guitarist Yngwie Malmsteen, released on 17 September 1999 through Pony Canyon (Japan), and through Dream Catcher (Europe) and Spitfire Records (United States) on 23 November 1999.

+Artension vocalist John West was originally going to sing on the album, but left the recording sessions after only three days following a falling out with Malmsteen and was replaced by a returning Mark Boals.